Assignment Help

 Four Types of Effective Hooks for Problem-Solution Essays

 1. The striking statistic.
 Open with a number that quantifies the problem in a way that makes the reader pause.
 “Every 40 seconds, someone in the world dies by suicide — and on US college campuses, it is now the second leading cause of death among students aged 18 to 24.”
 A statistic like this is immediately arresting because it is both specific and unexpected.
-Make sure your statistic comes from a credible source you can cite.

 2. The scenario or anecdote.
-A brief, concrete description of a real or representative situation can humanize an abstract problem in a way that statistics cannot.
+A brief, concrete description of a real or representative situation can humanize an abstract problem.
 “At 11 p.m. the night before her organic chemistry final, Maya sat in the student health clinic waiting room for the third time that semester, hoping to see a counselor who had no available appointments.”
-This kind of opening is vivid, relatable, and immediately establishes both the problem (inadequate counseling access) and the stakes (academic and personal consequences).
-For guidance on how to open with a story without losing academic tone, literary reflection essay techniques offer transferable skills even in non-literary academic writing.
+Vivid, relatable, and immediately establishes both the problem and its stakes.

 Sample Introduction — Mental Health on Campus